Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 \subsubsection{The cobordism $\V^e_n$}

 This cobordism is the disjoint union of the cobordism $\CobV$ and the identity cobordism $\CobI^{\otimes (n-1)} = \id_{U_{n-1}}$.
-Consider a framed pair of arcs $\mb A$ such that the arc in $\CobV$ is close to the surface and its endpoints are close to the marked component of the link.
-Then by, Corollary~\ref{cor:canonicalcs}, there are isomorphisms
+Consider a framed pair of arcs $\mb A$ for $\CobV$ and $\id_{U_{n-1}}$ such that they are close to the surfaces, and their endpoints are close to the marked components of the links.
+Then, by Corollary~\ref{cor:canonicalcs}, there are isomorphisms

-such that the cobordism map can be easily expressed with respect to these isomorphisms as in Theorem~\ref{thm:cs}.
-However, $\varphi_{U_n}$ and $\varphi_{U_{n+1}}$ are not the isomorphisms~$\psi_{U_n}$ and~$\psi_{U_{n+1}}$ given in equation~\eqref{eq:psiUn} for decorated unlinks with a marked component.
+such that the cobordism map can be expressed with respect to these isomorphisms as in Theorem~\ref{thm:cs}.
+However, $\varphi_n$ and $\varphi_{n+1}$ are not the isomorphisms~$\psi_n$ and~$\psi_{n+1}$ given in equation~\eqref{eq:psiUn} for decorated unlinks with a marked component.